jwei302/robot-learning-algos/lab2/README.md

 python scripts/bc.py --ip <robot_ip> --mode inference
 ```
--The robot will replay actions predicted by the BC model
+- The robot will replay actions predicted by the BC model
--Observe smoothness, accuracy, and timing relative to the original demonstration
+- Observe smoothness, accuracy, and timing relative to the original demonstration

 # What to record:

-1. Observe robot execution:
+- Observe robot execution:

---Are the movements smooth?
+* Are the movements smooth?

-Do actions closely follow the demonstration?
+* Do actions closely follow the demonstration?

-Are there any large deviations, jerks, or unexpected behavior?
+* Are there any large deviations, jerks, or unexpected behavior?

-Check model generalization
+- Check model generalization

-Start the robot from slightly different initial poses
+* Start the robot from slightly different initial poses

-Observe whether the BC model still produces reasonable behavior
+* Observe whether the BC model still produces reasonable behavior